-Net cash used in financing activities for the year ended December 31, 2009 was \$9.0 million as compared to net cash used by financing activities of \$18.3 million for the year ended December 31, 2008.
-The primary uses of cash for the year ended December 31, 2009 were \$4.8 million of scheduled principal payments in long-term debt and \$4.0 million for the payment of financing costs associated with the amendment to our outstanding credit facility.
-The primary uses of cash for the year ended December 31, 2008 were an \$8.5 million payment for financing costs, \$4.8 million of scheduled principal payments in long-term debt retirement and \$4.0 million related to deferred costs associated with the abandoned initial public offering of the Partnership and CVR Energy's proposed convertible debt offering.
+Net cash used in financing activities for the year ended December 31, 2009 was \$9.0 million as compared to net cash used by financing activities of \$18.3 million for the year ended December 31, 2009 were \$4.8 million of scheduled principal payments in long-term debt and \$4.0 million for the payment of financing costs associated with the amendment to our outstanding credit facility.
+The primary uses of cash for the year ended December 31, 2009 were \$4.8 million of scheduled principal payments 31, 2008 were an \$8.5 million payment for financing costs, \$4.8 million of scheduled principal payments in long-term debt and \$4.0 million for the payment for financing costs, \$4.8 million of scheduled principal payments in long-term debt retirement and \$4.0 million related to deferred costs associated with the abandoned initial public offering of the Partnership and CVR Energy's proposed convertible debt offering.

-Net cash used in financing activities for the year ended December 31, 2008 was \$18.3 million as compared to net cash provided by financing activities of \$111.3 million for the year ended December 31, 2007.
-The primary uses of cash for the year ended December 31, 2008 were an \$8.5 million payment for financing costs, \$4.8 million of scheduled principal payments in long-term debt retirement and \$4.0 million related to deferred costs associated with the abandoned initial public offering of the Partnership and CVR Energy's proposed convertible debt offering.
+Net cash used in financing activities for the year ended December 31, 2008 was \$18.3 million as compared to net cash provided by financing activities of \$111.3 million for the year ended December 31, 2008 were an \$8.5 million payment for financing costs, \$4.8 million of scheduled principal payments in long-term debt retirement and \$4.0 million related to deferred costs associated with the abandoned initial public offering of the Partnership and CVR Energy's proposed convertible debt offering.
 The primary sources of cash for the year ended December 31, 2007 were obtained through \$399.6 million of proceeds associated with our initial public offering.
-The primary uses of cash for the year ended December 31, 2007 were \$335.8 million of long-term debt retirement and \$2.5 million in payments of financing costs.
+The primary uses of cash for the year ended December 31, 2007 were debt retirement and \$2.5 million in payments of financing costs.